Lake Rebecca Park Reserve

 Snowshoe through Lake Rebecca’s Big Woods landscape with numerous opportunities to view the park’s wetlands and wildlife.
 The trailhead for this new 13.25-mile trail begins at the Hilltop Picnic Area.

 Whiz through the trees after sundown in a time-trial format race.
-Choose one race or ride in all four!
+Choose one race or ride in all of them!

 Aerators To Be Installed In Lake Rebecca